 The landscape design for the courtyard space performs a number of functions.
 It accommodates the flow of residents from the west building to the east building through this space.
 It also functions as an areas of play and relaxation for residents surrounding this space.
 Finally, a number of private ground floor patios/ gardens have been accommodated in various locations.
 Our landscape architects carefully considered the arrangement space so as to best accommodate these conflicting functions.

 In addition to providing a pedestrian route through this proposed development, the north/ south space provides pedestrian entrances to the residential units fronting onto this zone of public realm.
-In strategic locations street furniture has been incorporated into our landscape design so as to enable this area to function as a space in which residents can relax and enjoy.
+The landscape design for this pedestrian zone has incorporated a play area, this will encourage and provide opportunities for door step play.

 The brief for the south public footpath was to provide some defensible space between the ground floor units and members of the public.
 Our landscape architects achieved this by proposing a simple buffer strip of thorny planting.